 - 3 tablespoon minced ginger

 - Heat a pan and then pour-in the cooking oil.

-- Add the pork and then continue cooking for 8 minutes or until the color becomes light brown
+- Add the pork and cook for 8 minutes or until the color becomes light brown.

 - Bring to a boil, lower heat and then simmer for 10 minutes.

-- Add chili and cook until half the liquid has evaporated.
+- Add chili peppers and cook until half the liquid has evaporated.